ijt/xylem_test/README.md

 pftest: tests for the pf tool
 =============================

-First install pf or add the directory containing it to your PATH.
-Then run
+Here is one way to run the tests:

-    ./run_test test_*
+    PATH=/directory/containing/pf:$PATH ./run_test test_*